Office 365 Advanced Security Management is now Office 365 Cloud App Security.

 See the following resources to set up your policies and alerts:

-Learning about your organization's cloud usage through reports
+Learn about your organization's cloud usage

 You can learn about your organization's cloud usage through reports and a Cloud Discovery dashboard (also called Productivity App Discovery).
 This dashboard shows information about users, apps, web traffic, and risk levels.